Updated September 16, 2023

 Importing a Mesh

-You can easily import a character or geometry from other 3D software applications as Maya, 3DS Max into ZBrush using .OBJ format.
+You can easily import a character or geometry from other 3D software applications like Maya, 3DS Max into ZBrush using .OBJ format.
 However, the 3D meshes will be soon converted into Ztools once they are imported into the software.

 Ztools are a far more sophisticated model that saves more information of a mesh.
 Traditionally a .obj format can retain the polygon count, shape, and UV based information while it is exported.
 But, a Ztool has a higher capability to save excess information as multiple levels of subdivisions, high-res sculpting details, texture and painting information, alpha maps, layer info.
 Above that, Ztools is the default file format of the sculpted mesh in ZBrush software.